isomerpages/moe-etd-tflb/_21cc-navigator/Toolkit for CAIT.md

 variant: tiptap
 description: ""
 ---
-<p>CotF <em>(with inputs from CPDD1 and 2, as well as AST)</em> has developed
+<p>CotF has worked with AST and CPDD to develop<em> </em>sample SLS lesson
-curriculum-aligned sample lesson flows, in the form of templates, recommending the use of SLS AI-enabled features for Issues in Science (Sec) and English Argumentative Writing (Sec).</p>
+flows, in the form of templates, with recommended use of the SLS AI-enabled feature, ShortAnsFA, for engagement in Issues in Science and argumentative writing in English.</p>
 <p>Lessons developed using these templates allow for timely, individualised,
 and actionable feedback that promotes deeper learning for Critical, Adaptive and Inventive Thinking development.</p>